 3. Diet and nutrition: The food we consume plays a significant role in our caloric burn rate.
 Different foods have different levels of thermogenic effects, meaning they require varying amounts of energy to digest and metabolize.
 Foods high in protein, for example, have a higher thermic effect compared to foods high in fat or carbohydrates.
 Additionally, the composition of our diet, including the balance of macronutrients (protein, fat, and carbohydrates) and the overall calorie intake, can affect the rate of caloric burn.

-See also How many calories do lions eat a day
+See also How many calories in a subway sandwich calculator

 4. Resting metabolic rate: Our resting metabolic rate (RMR) refers to the number of calories our body needs to perform basic functions at rest, such as breathing and maintaining body temperature.
 Factors such as age, weight, body composition, and hormone levels can impact our RMR.
 Increasing muscle mass through strength training, for example, can raise our RMR and help us burn more calories even when we’re not actively exercising.